-In terms of nominal CPUEs, a general decreasing trend was observed in the early years of the time series between 1999 and 2002, followed by a sequence of years with relatively large oscillations (2002-2004), and then followed by a period with a general increasing trend for the more recent years (2004-2011) (Figure 6).
+In terms of nominal CPUEs for the SMA there was significantly variability in the time series.
+In general, there was a general decreasing trend in the earlier years (1999 to 2002), followed by a sequence of years with relatively large oscillations (2002-2004), and then followed by a period with a general increasing trend for the more recent years (2004-2012) (Figure 6).